-This manual is intended for physicians and other health care professionals who treat patients that have an implanted pacemaker or cardiac resynchronization therapy pacemaker (CRT-P).

-To view this manual online, to download it, or to see the latest list of device models to which this manual pertains, refer to the Medtronic Manual Library (http://manuals.Medtronic.com).
+This manual is intended for physicians and other health care professionals who treat patients who have an implantable cardiac defibrillator (ICD) or a cardiac resynchronization therapy defibrillator (CRT-D).
+To view this manual online, to download it, or to see the latest list of device models to which this manual pertains, refer to the Medtronic Manual Library at www.medtronic.com/manuals.

-Section 1.2 of this document is useful to health care professionals who perform medical procedures on patients with Medtronic implanted cardiac device systems and who consult with the patients' cardiologists.
-Section 1.2 provides warnings, precautions, and guidance related to medical therapies and diagnostic procedures that may cause serious injury to a patient, interfere with a Medtronic implanted cardiac device system, or permanently damage the system.
+Section 1.2 of this document is useful to health care professionals who perform medical procedures on patients with Medtronic cardiac pacing systems and who consult with the patients' cardiologists.
+This section provides warnings, precautions, and guidance related to medical therapies and diagnostic procedures that may cause serious injury to a patient, interfere with the system, or permanently damage the system.
 Some common medical procedures that pose no risk are also listed.